-Tue 11: We leave Iceland behind and continue our adventure northwards.
+Thu 5 June: We leave Iceland behind and continue our adventure northwards.
 As before, lectures, presentations and scanning for wildlife from the deck will be the order of the day.

-Wed 12: Today we explore the breathtakingly beautiful volcanic island of Jan Mayen, home to a small Norwegian meteorological station, as well as king eiders, little auks, fulmars and Brunnich's guillemots.
-Few people get to visit this incredibly remote island in the middle of the Arctic Ocean.
-Dominated by the still active glacier-covered Beerenburg Volcano, it has no indigenous population and is only accessible by ice-strengthened ships (though supplies are flown in a few times every year by Hercules military transport planes - hairy flights that involve landing on a lava airstrip).
-Thu 13: We head northwest in search of the spring pack ice, which congregates along the east coast of Greenland, and then plan to sail along its edge.
+Fri 6 June: Today we explore the breathtakingly beautiful volcanic island of Jan Mayen, home to a small Norwegian meteorological station, as well as king eiders, little auks, fulmars and Brunnich's guillemots.
+Few people ever get to visit this incredibly remote island in the middle of the Arctic Ocean.
+Dominated by the still active glacier-covered Beerenburg Volcano, it has no indigenous population and is only accessible by icestrengthened ships (though supplies are flown in a few times every year by Hercules military transport planes - hairy flights that involve landing on a lava airstrip).

+Sat 7 June: We head northwest in search of the spring pack ice, which congregates along the east coast of Greenland, and then plan to sail along its edge.

-Fri 14 - Sat 15: We spend a couple of days exploring this unique pack-ice habitat looking for a variety of Arctic wildlife, including polar bears, bowhead whales, harp seals and a variety of Arctic birds from ivory gulls to king eiders.
-We will head out in the Zodiacs where we can to really immerse ourselves in the breathtaking scenery.
+Sun 8 - Tue 10 June: We explore this unique pack-ice habitat looking for a variety of Arctic wildlife, including polar bears, bowhead whales, harp seals and a variety of Arctic birds from ivory gulls to king eiders.
+We hope to head out in the Zodiacs where we can really immerse ourselves in the breathtaking scenery.
+We then head northeast to Svalbard.